 - Duodenal atresia.

-Both children and adults with Down's syndrome will often need regular reviews with regard to specific associated conditions (see below).
-People with Down's syndrome should also have an annual review to include an assessment of feeding, bowel and bladder function, any behavioural disturbance, vision and hearing, and any other health concern.
+Children and adults with Down's syndrome will often need regular reviews with regard to specific associated conditions (see below).
+People with Down's syndrome should also have an annual review to include an assessment of feeding, bowel and bladder function, any behavioural disturbance, vision and hearing and any other health concern.

 The most common cardiac abnormalities are: